lgactna/cpe-400-final/readme.md

 python main.py
 ```

-NOTE: Running all simulations in __main__ may fail, since the generation of a powerlaw
+NOTE: The generation of a powerlaw tree is non-deterministic and may not succeed
-tree is non-deterministic and may not succeed within the default number of attempts.
+ within the default number of attempts.

-To fix this, remove the Powerlaw Tree tuple entry from `topologies` in main(), or
+By default, the script will attempt to re-generate the powerlaw tree indefinitely
+ until it succeeds, which is guaranteed to occur.
+However, you can also fix this
-re-run the script until generation succeeds.
-This is a constraint of NetworkX.
+ by removing the powerlaw tree tuple entry from `gen_tops()`.
+This is a constraint
+ of NetworkX's implementation of powerlaw tree generation.